Teens Targeted By Nicotine Addiction

 - More than 303 billion cigarettes were sold in the U.S. alone in 2010.

-That’s what this book is all about.
-Getting the facts about tobacco and nicotine addiction on the table so that you can make informed decisions about tobacco products and make informed decisions and recommendations to your friends and family members.
+Make informed decisions about tobacco products and make informed decisions and recommendations to your friends and family members.